christopheSeeka/dapp-monkey/README.md

 This is using [Waves Transactions library](https://wavesplatform.github.io/waves-transactions/) for the invokeScript and [Chance library](https://chancejs.com/) for random data generation. the "chance" variable is available inside the editor.

-## Fields overview
+## Details overview

 ### Account(s) Configuration

-Main account seed: the seed of the main account that will populate new accounts with waves or custom tokens.
+<b>Main account seed:</b> the seed of the main account that will populate new accounts with waves or custom tokens.

 Network: ether testnet or stagenet, there is no mainnet since its only a development testing tools